kissggj123/Twist/README.md

 sudo twist restart  # Restart Shadowsocks Service
 ```

-## Setup Shadowsocks-libev for Connect on your Devices
+## Setup Shadowsocks-libev to Connect to the Server on your Devices
 It requires shadowsocks based clients on your device and you may have to manually set up some features or you can use the URLScheme and QRCode for configuration.
-Be careful and make sure there is a simple-obfs plugin on your client side if you used this feature
+Be careful and make sure there is a simple-obfs plugin on your client side if you used this feature.
+Otherwise, if the default cipher is not available on your clients, try other cipher I have mentioned yet.
+Don't dismiss any useful information for troubleshooting

 ## Update Twist
 Please **Run Command** to update Twist